Tyro Stakes

-The Tyro Stakes is an American Thoroughbred horse race run annually near in July at Monmouth Park Racetrack in Oceanport, New Jersey.
+The Tyro Stakes is an American Thoroughbred horse race run annually in July at Monmouth Park Racetrack in Oceanport, New Jersey.
 A non-graded stakes race offering a current purse of $60,000, it is open to two-year-old horses weighted at 122 pounds with allowances.
 It was a run on a dirt track from inception until 2012 when it became a race on turf.
 It is currently contested at a distance of five furlongs.

 In 1886, this race was won by Tremont, the United States Champion Two-Year-Old Male.
 Tremont won every one of his 13 races during a period of 10 weeks but refused to train at the age of three.
 The great California filly, Los Angeles, won this race in 1887.